cernanalysispreservation/analysispreservation.cern.ch/INSTALL.rst

 .. code-block:: shell

-   python manage.py index init
+   cap index init

 Start the web application (in debugging mode):

 .. code-block:: shell

-   python manage.py --debug run
+   cap --debug run

 Now we can create our first record by going to ``http://localhost:5000/records/<collection_name>/create/``